BrettBeck/VV-ISTIC-TP1/sujet.md

     - number of requests that were successfully handled
 Main results :
     - successfully improving reliability of Netflix’s systems with production conditions

+These experiments could be done with trains.
+We could for example observe the vibrations of a train when it travels in a real terrain.

 ----